Examples

 default_policy: auto

-digitorn dev chat hello-oneshot -m "Say hello in 3 languages"
+digitorn chat hello-oneshot -m "Say hello in 3 languages"

 3 · Smart chat with context management